On a thermodynamically consistent diffuse interface model for incompressible two-phase flows with unmatched densities: Energy equality and Lyapunov stability: Main Results

-which correspond to subcases of the condition proposed in \cite{LNS} for the ``Model H'' on the torus $\mathbb{T}^3$.
-In \eqref{index}, the requirement $q,r\geq 2$ is kept to handle the pressure term and the boundary effects of a general domain $\Omega$.
+Indeed, when $\rho_1=\rho_2$, the additional flux term $\mathbf{v}\otimes\mathbf{J}$ in the momentum equation vanishes.
+Consequently, the condition \eqref{index} together with the weak formulation \eqref{0609-weak1} yields $\partial_t\mathbf{v}=\partial_t\mathbb{P}_\sigma\mathbf{v}\in L_{\mathrm{loc}}^{q'}([0,\infty);\mathbf{W}^{-1,r'}(\Omega))$.
+This regularity property is enough to reconstruct the pressure $p$ and establish a suitable weak formulation.
+The condition \eqref{index} corresponds to subcases of the condition proposed in \cite{LNS} for the ``Model H'' on the torus $\mathbb{T}^3$, and the requirement $q,r\geq 2$ is kept to handle the pressure term and the boundary effects of a general domain $\Omega$.
 The condition in \cite{LNS} is analogous to that in \cite{BC2020}, where the authors investigated the three-dimensional Navier--Stokes equations with a no-slip boundary condition and established regularity criteria for the energy equality in terms of the velocity gradient.
 We also note that in \cite{LNS}, two additional crucial assumptions such as $\Psi''\in C([-1,1])$ and $\mathbf{v}\in C([0,\infty);\mathbf{L}_\sigma^2(\Omega))$ were imposed to obtain the energy equality, which are not necessary in our argument. \end{rem}

 To study the Lyapunov stability of steady states, we shall work within the framework of global strong solutions.
 This allows us to handle a more general scenario with non-constant coefficients $a,b$.
 In this context, we impose the following hypotheses: \begin{itemize} \item [$\mathbf{(H)}$] The gradient energy coefficient $a:[-1,1]\to(0,\infty)$ satisfies